 Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the telecommunication sector.
 As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
 This time, we are taking a look at 5 promising wireless sensor solutions.

-Heat Map: 5 Top Wireless Sensor Solutions In Telecom
+Heat Map: 5 Top Wireless Sensor Solutions

 Using our StartUs Insights Discovery Platform, covering 1.379.000+ startups & scaleups, we looked at innovation in the field of telecommunications.
 For this research, we identified 199 relevant solutions and picked 5 to showcase below.
 These companies are chosen based on a data-driven startup scouting approach, taking into account factors such as location, founding year, and relevance of technology, among others.
 Depending on your specific criteria, the top picks might look entirely different.